Welcome to O'Kenny River Tubing

 What will we see on our trip?

 We ask all our guests to tell us about their trip when they drop off their tubes.
 It's a narrow river with trees surrounding you on both sides.
 You would think you were in the middle of a forest instead of the center of Pembroke.
 They tell us about many species of fish they see under them.
 They see turtles and muskrats on the shore.
-They see geese, ducks, blue herons, hawks, egrets and more.
+They see geese, ducks, blue herons, hawks, egrets, king fishers and more.
 One person floated by a deer having a drink on the upper section.
 You pass under 7 bridges on the lower section including town hall and you will hear the church bells or clock tower ocassionally.

 What are your tubes like?